careers-forensic-accountant-990x358

 Career Outlook for Forensic Accountants

-Forensic accounting is a sub-specialty of accounting that is not specifically tracked by the BLS and will have fewer job openings.
+Forensic accounting is a sub-specialty that is not specifically tracked by the BLS and will have fewer job openings.
 However, because accounting is such a solid field, those who want to pursue this specialty may be able to obtain a job as a CPA and eventually specialize after gaining experience, education, and certification in forensic accounting.

 The Association of Certified Fraud Examiners (ACFE) offers help for those looking at forensic accounting career paths.
 In addition, organizations such as the National Association of Forensic Accountants (NAFA) offer training and certification for those entering the field.
 Both organizations offer training opportunities that can lead to better job opportunities for skilled and certified professionals.